-See Chapter 5, "Component Impact Analysis" on page 168 for step-by-step instructions.
-See "Impact Analysis Wizard Step-by-Step" on page 169

-Component Bill of Materials... - Starts a dialog to invoke and view the Bill of Materials.
+- Impact Analysis...
+Starts a dialog to execute a Component Impact Analysis.
+Performs a bottom-up query to find all higher-level components that reference or invoke a selected, subordinate component.
+For example, a reusable subroutine might be called by multiple higher-level programs, and you might want to discover which programs those are before making any changes to the subroutine.
+The inverse of the Component Bill of Materials function.
+See Component Impact Analysis and Impact Analysis Wizard Step-by-Step - Component Bill of Materials...
+Starts a dialog to invoke and view the Bill of Materials.
 Performs a top-down query to find all the subordinate components on which a selected, higher-level component has dependencies.
 For example, a higher-level program might call multiple subroutines, and you might want a list of all the subroutines involved before you change the program.
 The inverse of the Impact Analysis function.

-See Chapter 5, "Component Bill of Materials" on page 165 for step-by-step instructions.
-See "Invoking and Viewing the Bill of Materials" on page 165 for more information.

-- Source to Load Relationships...
+See Component Bill of Materials for step-by-step instructions.
+See Invoking and Viewing the Bill of Materials for more information. - Source to Load Relationships...
 Displays all the dependencies between source modules and load modules in the current change package.
-See "Source-to-Load Relationships" on page 164 for step-by-step instructions. - Component History...
+See Source-to-Load Relationships for step-by-step instructions. - Component History...
 Retrieves the change history for a selected component.
 This history includes all the packages and promotion sites that contain or have contained a version of the component, the timestamps associated with each change state, the build procedure executed on the component at checkin, and the users who have worked on that component.
-See "Viewing Component History" on page 138 for step-by-step instructions.

-See "Viewing Component History" on page 138 for step-by-step instructions.

-- Staging Versions...
+See Viewing Component History for step-by-step instructions. - Staging Versions...
 Displays the Staging Versions table view, which lists all available backup versions of the selected component in the change package.
 The displayed versions are then accessible for browsing or comparison. - Compare to Baseline/Promotion Compares the current staging version of a package component against other versions in baseline or promotion libraries.
 Differences are displayed side-by-side under the Compare tab in the upper right pane of the perspective.

-See "Comparing Components to Baseline or Promotion" on page 163 for step-by-step instructions.
+See Comparing Components to Baseline or Promotion for step-by-step instructions.

-NOTE The Compare to Baseline/Promotion function does not perform comparisons involving component staging versions.
-See "Comparing Component Staging Versions" on page 162 if you wish to compare component staging versions.
+The Compare to Baseline/Promotion function does not perform comparisons involving component staging versions.
+See Comparing Component Staging Versions if you want to compare component staging versions.

-- Delete Immediately deletes a component from a change package.
+Delete - Immediately deletes a component from a change package.
 This is an immediate, local delete, not the versioned Scratch operation, which can only be performed on baselined components.
 Baselined component versions are not affected by the local delete function.
-See "Deleting a Component" on page 124 for step-by-step instructions. - Search...
+See Deleting a Component for step-by-step instructions.

+- Search...
 Starts a search dialog where you can input up to two search strings (boolean AND/OR), start and end columns, maximum search hits, case sensitivity, recursion (for Unix Folders) and if to report member names only. - Refresh Refreshes the component information displayed in ZMF for Eclipse from metadata maintained in the ChangeMan ZMF repository.
-See "Viewing the Component Staging Versions List" on page 159 for step-by-step instructions.
+See Viewing the Component Staging Versions List for step-by-step instructions.

-NOTE More information about these functions of ChangeMan ZMF is available in the ChangeMan ZMF User's Guide.
+More information about these functions of ChangeMan ZMF is available in the ChangeMan ZMF User's Guide.